 Eggs are a staple of my diet, and while I eat plenty for lunch and dinner, they're still most often seen on my breakfast table.
-Versatile, affordable, with a nice dose of protein to kick off your day, it's no wonder that eggs are more closely associated with American breakfasts than almost any other food.
+Eggs are more closely associated with American breakfasts than almost any other food, and it's not hard to see why—they're versatile and affordable, and they provide a nice dose of protein to kick off your day.

 Got burning questions about egg labeling, what size to get, and what those grades really mean?
 Stop by our Definitive Guide to Eggs first to learn everything you need to know.